Empty Homes Management Policy

 1.3 The policy covers all tenures and all types of property which we let on periodic or fixed term tenancies.

-1.4 Exchanges fall outside the scope of this policy, although many of the processes will apply to ensure that properties are safe and secure.
+1.4 Mutual Exchanges fall outside the scope of this policy, although many of the processes will apply to ensure that properties are safe and secure.

 1.7 Lettings Negotiators are accountable for the entire process involved in letting an individual property in compliance with the Empty Homes management process.
 Lettings Co-ordinators and Property Team Leaders are responsible for supporting Negotiators in doing this and in achieving required standards.